The Core Team

 Mike’s background has provided an understanding of the workings of large and micro companies as well as extensive experience of the public sector.
 He has a strong interest in entrepreneurship and the innovation process and in selecting and developing the most promising ideas and concepts using appropriate decision criteria.
 He has recently been able to apply this interest to the translation of MedTech in low-resource settings.

 +44 (0) 113 3430908

-A cell biologist, formerly working with Smith & Nephew, Dr Howling has a good understanding of the medical devices industry and its challenges, as well as a sound background in scientific project management and innovation.
+Prior to the IKC Dr Howling worked for almost 10 years in a number of research and innovation roles at Smith & Nephew, an international medical devices company.
+He has a PhD in cell biology and tissue engineering and has an excellent understanding of the medical devices industry and its challenges, as well as a sound background in scientific project management and innovation.

 +44 (0) 113 3430923

-As National Outreach Manager at the Medical Technologies IKC, Rowan is responsible for the management and coordination of the partner engagement activities delivered by Centre to its commercial, clinical and academic partners in the UK and across the globe.
+As Communications and Engagement Manager at the Medical Technologies IKC, Rowan is responsible for the management and coordination of the partner engagement activities delivered by Centre to its commercial, clinical and academic partners in the UK and across the globe.

 Her responsibilities include creating and implementing the marketing and communications strategy, including developing and maintaining the Centre’s digital presence, scoping and coordinating events, writing case studies, news, press releases and all other aspects of communications from the IKC.

 +44 (0) 113 3430929

 Nick is responsible for information management and reporting requirements across the Medical Technologies portfolio.

 Nick acts as the system administrator for both our internal MS Access database and the CRM system that tracks activity in our portfolio.